jneem/sweeper/docs/sweep.typ

 and $alpha^(i-1)$ $epsilon$-crosses $alpha^(i+2)$ in violation of the crossing invariant.

-To fix this problem, we will need a *strict intersection scan*, which is similar to the previous scan except that the stopping criterion is stricter.
+To fix this problem, we will need a *strict intersection scan*, which is similar to the previous scan except that we declare crossings at a threshold of $epsilon/2$ instead of $epsilon$, and the stopping criterion is stricter.
 We'll describe only the leftward version, starting at $alpha^i$.
 As before, we iterate $j$ from $i-1$ down to $1$.
 Unlike the non-strict version, we will keep track of the soonest (i.e. smallest $y$-coordinate) clear intersection we've seen so far; call it $y^*$.
-- If we encounter a shuffle intersection, we add an intersection event, update $y^*$, and continue scanning.
+- If we encounter an $epsilon/2$-shuffle intersection, we add an intersection event, update $y^*$, and continue scanning.
-- If we encounter a clear intersection, we add an intersection event as before; we also update $y^*$ if appropriate.
+- If we encounter as $epsilon/2$-clear intersection, we add an intersection event as before; we also update $y^*$ if appropriate.
   Then we check whether $alpha^j$ is at least $epsilon/2$ to the left of $alpha^j$ for all heights between $y$ and $y^*$.
   If so, we stop scanning.
 - If we encounter a segment that's at least $epsilon/2$ to the left of $alpha^j$ for all heights between $y$ and $y^*$, we stop scanning.